apache/sling-slingfeature-maven-plugin/README.md

 # Global Configuration

 * features : The directory containing the feature files.
+The default is `src/main/features`.
-The default is `src/main/features` and all files ending with `.json` are read including all sub directories.
+* featuresIncludes : The include pattern for feature files from the above directory.
+Default is `**/*.json`, therefore all files with the extension `.json` are read including sub directories.
+* featuresExcludes : The exclude pattern for feature files from the above directoryy.
+Empty by default.

+This global configuration specifies the initial set of feature files used for the current project, the other goals can then refine this subset.

 ## Supported goals

+Whenever a mojo can select from the above global list of features, `filesInclude` and `filesExclude` can be used to select from the above list.
+The patterns are relative to the specified features directory.

 ### aggregate-features